thamil33/deamon/deamon.md

         Uses the live LLM to classify memory with structured outputs for reliability.
         """
         print("--- MEMORY CLASSIFICATION INVOKED ---")
-        system_prompt = (
-            "You are a memory classification system for a conscious AI.
-Analyze the user's event text and classify its importance. "
+        system_prompt = "You are a memory classification system for a conscious AI.
+Analyze the user's event text and classify its importance.
+Respond with the appropriate JSON structure." user_prompt = f"Event: \"{event_text}\""

-            "Respond with the appropriate JSON structure.
-Ensure the response is raw JSON without any additional formatting, such as code fences."
-        )
-        user_prompt = f"Event: \"{event_text}\""
+        # Define the required JSON schema for the response
         memory_schema = {
             "type": "json_schema",
             "json_schema": {